jkristia/d3-plot/README.md

 ## Notes

 - D3 rendering is encapsulated in plot base components that attach SVG output to a container and react to window resize.
-- Demo components now use Angular signals for plot bindings passed into base components.